-There is no optional redemption for the 2020 floating rate notes.
+There is no optional redemption for the 2017 floating rate notes or the 2018 floating rate notes.

 Tax Redemption

 In the event of tax law changes after the date of this prospectus supplement that require us to pay additional amounts, as described in the attached prospectus under "Description of Debt Securities-Provisions Applicable to Each Indenture-Payment of Additional Amounts", we may call all, but not less than all, the notes for redemption.
 This means we may repay them early.
 You have no right to require us to call the notes.
 We discuss our ability to redeem the notes in greater detail under "Description of Debt Securities-Provisions Applicable to Each Indenture-Optional Tax Redemption" in the attached prospectus.